 What Is Part of the Daily Vehicle Inspection Checklist?

-- Enter the vehicle inspector's details - full name and inspection agency location.
-Indicate the date and time of the car inspection;
+- Enter the vehicle inspector's details (the full name of the inspection agency and its location).
+Indicate the date and time of the car inspection.

 - Record the vehicle operator's details.
 This is optional (depending on the type of inspection and vehicle), however when possible, you should link the operator and car together.
-Submit the operator's full name, phone number, address, and driving license number.
-Verify the operator has valid insurance;
+Record the operator's full name, phone number, address, and driving license number.
+Verify that the operator has valid insurance.

 - Find out if the brakes are in good condition.
 Test the emergency brake;